sprowell/he4/README.md

 Why?
 Well, embedded systems with fixed memory may need hash tables, too.

+This library uses [semantic versioning][semver], and is at version 1.0.0.

 ## Implementation

 This table implementation uses open addressing with linear probing (because